The-MAZZTer/GBCGCApp/README.md

 - Option to have canvas scaling only scale in increments of 100%
 	- Or [not] scale to fit.
 	- Preserve aspect ratio toggle.
 - Look into registering this App as a handler for .gb/.gbc files on Chrome OS.
+(Done, test)
 	- Different default fullscreen key bind to reflect Chrome OS keyboard layout.
+(Done, test)
 - Add support for gamepad input.

 Original README follows.